5 Things Small Business Owners Told Us About Why They Hate Wire Transfers

 February 29, 2016

-Last month, we conducted a number of focus groups to speak to small businesses about their experiences with sending money overseas, or getting paid from overseas.
+Last month, we conducted a number of focus groups to speak to small businesses about their experiences with sending money, or getting paid overseas.
 One of the biggest takeaways, not only from this research, but from other surveys, comments on articles, speaking to customers regularly, is that opinions vary widely, based on experiences which vary by a similar degree.
 Things such as the bank used, the currency sent or received, the transaction size, the destination country or booking channel (in person, desktop, mobile), even the day of the week can have a huge impact on the user experience.

 Some interesting points came out of this subject and are a great example of the differing requirements of businesses (and how intertwined these subject are).
 One business which was sending money to Latin America, had the opinion that “it seems like there’s something suspicious going on (with several day transfers)” – their money would take between 5 and 7 days to be credited into the account of their beneficiary and they couldn’t understand why.
 The impact for them was they didn’t particularly trust their bank was sending money correctly, (they thought perhaps the bank was sending it the cheap slow route and charging the expensive, fast fees).